paultopia/ascii_punctuation/README.md

 **In other words**: This is a very simple plugin to take horrible unicode punctuation in a Sublime Text buffer and convert it to nice sane ASCII punctuation.
 It fixes "smart quotes" (single and double, as well as the apostrophe that is also a single quote) as well as weird dashes and ellipses.

-**Installation and usage**: Install via package control, or ordinary Sublime Text package methods (save in your packages directory).
+**Installation and usage**: Install via ordinary Sublime Text package methods (save in your packages directory).
 Then `alt-a` will replace all the evil punctuation in the current buffer with non-evil punctuation.
 There's also an entry in the command palette and in the edit menu.

 If you'd rather do this in the filesystem instead, see [cleanpunct](https://github.com/paultopia/cleanpunct), which is basically the same thing, but as a Python module instead of a ST package.